Find Affordable College Courses

 Iowa City, IA

 You’ll join some of the best and brightest minds around you if you attend University of Iowa.
 The school came in at #2 on this year’s Best Ecology & Systematics Biology Graduate Certificate Schools list.
-Located in the city of Iowa City, Iowa is a public school with a fairly large student population.
+Located in the small city of Iowa City, Iowa is a public college with a fairly large student population.

 A rank of #4 on this year’s list means Columbia University in the City of New York is a great place for ecology, evolution and systematics biology students working on their graduate certificate.
-Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the city of New York, Columbia is a private not-for-profit college with a very large student population.

 Read full report on Ecology, Evolution & Systematics Biology at Columbia University in the City of New York